 - Administrative Council

 - Membership.
-The Administrative Council of the College shall consist of the Dean, who shall be chair, Associate Deans, Assistant Deans, the Chairs of all departments in the College, and ex-officio members designated by the Dean.
+The Administrative Council of the College shall consist of the Dean, who shall be the chair, Associate Deans, Assistant Deans, the Chairs of all departments in the College, and ex-officio members designated by the Dean.

 - Duties.
 This committee shall serve in an advisory capacity to the Dean in making decisions related to issues of administration, including, but not limited to, personnel, budget, space, strategic planning, diversity, and faculty hiring and evaluation.

 - Membership.
 This committee consists of a faculty representative appointed by the Chair of each undergraduate degree-granting department/program within the College of Engineering and Applied Science (normally this faculty member will be the Chair of that department/program’s Undergraduate Committee), a staff representative appointed by the Chair of each degree-granting department/program within the College of Engineering and Applied Science (normally this staff member will be the staff Undergraduate Advisor of that department/program), the Assistant Dean for Students, and the directors of programs and services related to student support and learning.
 The Undergraduate Education Council is chaired by the Associate Dean for Undergraduate Education.
 Voting members include the faculty representatives, the Associate Dean for Undergraduate Education, the Assistant Dean for Students, and other members as designated by the Associate Dean for Undergraduate Education.